 (vii) where Rule 6.2(a)(iii) applies, a reference to the fact that a scientific description and/or a proposed taxonomic designation has/have been indicated by the depositor;

 (viii) the accession number given to the previous deposit (within the meaning of Rule 6.2(c)).”

-15. A request under regulation 147 should be made at the time of filing a deposit receipt if this is made at the time of filing a patent application in New Zealand, or as soon as is reasonably possible thereafter.
+12. A request under regulation 147 should be made at the time of filing a deposit receipt or as soon as is reasonably possible thereafter.